-Acknowledgements.
-The authors acknowledge funding from the German Science Foundation, as this study was carried out in the context of the WISE campaign under funding from the HALO SPP 1294.
-We are furthermore grateful to the ECMWF for providing the ERA5 data, which were downloaded from the ECMWF MARS system.
+660 Acknowledgements.
+The Authors acknowledge funding from the German Science Foundation, as this study was carried out in the context of the WISE campaign under funding from the HALO SPP 1294 (DFG grant no. KU 3524/1-1, HO 4225/7-1 as well as HO 4225/8-1).
+We are furthermore grateful to the ECMWF for providing the ERA5 data which has been downloaded from the ECMWF MARS system.